Jane Beale: 2014–2017

+2024

+A few years prior, Ian reunites with Cindy Beale (Michelle Collins), Lucy and Peter's mother, who has been hiding in witness protection for the past 20 years.
+Suspecting that Ian is having an affair, Cindy follows him to a house in the Cotswolds and finds him meeting with Jane in secret.
+Jane wishes to reconnect with Bobby, whom she has been estranged with since his release from prison in 2019.
+Peter (Thomas Law again) brings Bobby (now Clay Milner Russell) to see Jane, but he is resistant to their reconciliation, admitting he does not understand why she covered up Lucy's death to protect him and still feels guilty about attacking her.
+Cindy and Jane clash over Jane's actions in covering up Lucy's death, but they briefly make peace when Jane tells Cindy that Steven had shot her leading to her infertility, hence why she covered up Lucy's death because Bobby is the only child she will have.
+After Ian argues with Cindy, he kisses Jane, but she turns him down.
+Jane and Bobby bond again and she gives him an Ayatul Kursi bracelet as a birthday gift before he leaves.
+Jane later has a phone conversation with Masood where it is revealed that they are dating again.
+A few months later, Bobby experiences a traumatic episode arising from his girlfriend Anna Knight (Molly Rainford) falling pregnant and terminating their baby.
+Bobby decides to live with Jane, who returns to Walford to pick up Bobby and take him to live with her in the Cotswolds.

 Other appearances

 Jane also made some cameo appearances in the Internet spin-off series EastEnders: E20.
 In Series 1 Episode 2, Jane is working in the café where Fatboy (Ricky Norwood) attempts to chat her up.
 In Series 2 Episode 3, Jane is seen briefly talking to a girl outside the café and in Episode 8 she confronts Asher Levi (Heshima Thompson) about some trainers he sold to Peter.
 He says he does not give refunds so she snatches his wallet and takes some money out but he snatches it back.
 Jane tells two police officers that Asher is a thief and they chase after him.
 In Episode 10, Asher says he will refund Jane and when his brother Sol Levi (Tosin Cole) needs him, she lets him go.

 In November 2010, Jane appeared in the EastEnders and Coronation Street crossover mini-episode, East Street for Children in Need.
 In the episode, various characters from EastEnders visited Weatherfield, while characters from Coronation Street went to Walford.